5 Benefits of Whole Body Training for Renewed Muscle Gains

 If performed correctly, with maximal intensity and just enough sets/reps to facilitate an acute whole-body anabolic response, WBT may force growth through the entire body in just one session.
 One of the mechanisms of action responsible for this effect is natural hormone manipulation; whenever we train the entire body in a systemic fashion via the targeting of a large amount of muscle in one session, an acute increase in plasma concentrations of anabolic hormones (in particular, testosterone) results.
 Training larger muscle groups (like legs and back) with heavy weights produces a similar result, though WBT will significantly accentuate this effect.

-Full Body Training: Yes or No?
+Full Body Workout for Mass: Yes or No?

 Though, as outlined above, WBT can be an effective way to build more muscle, certain guidelines must be followed to maximize its effectiveness.